WHOIGit/ifcb-data-sharer/README.md

 The `ifcb-file-watcher` script requires the following arguments:

 - Directory to watch - This is the absolute or relative path to the root of the data directory for the IFCB files: `/home/user/ifcb-data`
-- User name - The user name provided to you by WHOI to access the IFCB Dashboard: `my-user-name`
+- User name - The user name provided to you by WHOI: `my-user-name`
 - Dataset name - The name of the dataset you want to add these files to on the IFCB Dashboard: `my-dataset`

 ```